cynthialmy/cynthialmy.github.io/resume.md

 ## Summary

-I bring a diverse background in software engineering, product management, and backend development - gathering insightful data to inform product strategies, ensuring that our solutions are not only innovative but also deeply aligned with user needs and market trends.
+I bring a diverse background in product management, and software development - gathering insightful data to inform product strategies, ensuring that our solutions are not only innovative but also deeply aligned with user needs and market trends.

 ### Volvo Cars
-_Data Platforms - Global Rotation Program_
+_PM @Data Platforms - Global Rotation Program_
 Gothenburg, Sweden, Aug 2023 - Present

 At Volvo Cars, I involve in developing and implementing data contracts within Data & Analytics Platforms.
 This experience honed my skills in ensuring data consistency, quality, and compliance, which are crucial for robust data-driven environments.